Easy Lower Back Yoga for Beginners

 Do You Need Special Gear for Yoga?

-One perk of yoga for lower back pain for beginners is its simplicity, much like a no-equipment yoga routine.
+One perk of starting yoga for back relief as a beginner is its simplicity, much like a no-equipment yoga routine.
 Here’s what you need:

 • Yoga Mat (Optional): A mat offers cushioning, but a carpet or towel works too.